Claim: Orthodox jews engage in marital relations through a hole in a sheet.

 According to a Jewish "urban legend," the myth derives from seeing Jews in religious neighborhoods hanging their "talitot katan" out to dry.
 This poncho-like garment is about two feet by four feet, has a fringe on each corner, and a hole in the center for the wearer's head, and it looks somewhat like a small sheet with a hole, and many people have vivid and warped imaginations.

 But that's not the way of it at all.
 Shmuel Boteach, author of the acclaimed Kosher Sex: A Recipe for Passion and Intimacy labels the sheet rumor as utterly false.
-"Judaism," he says, "is the one religion that not only allows sex for pleasure but sees sex as the holiest of all acts because it brings life into the world - and even when it doesn't, it sews two people together as one flesh, one soul."
-This tenet of the religion holds true across all branches of Judaism, including the heavily-governed Orthodox.
+"Judaism," he says, "is the one religion that not only allows sex for pleasure but sees sex as the holiest of all acts because it brings life into the

 Barbara "short sheeted" Mikkelson

 Sightings: This belief turns up as a scene in the 1992 film Como agua para chocolate (Like Water For Chocolate), which is set in the late 1800s.
-Following the wedding of a young Mexican couple, a scene from their wedding night shows the new wife nervously arranging a sheet over herself.
+After the wedding of a young Mexican couple, a scene from the wedding night shows the new wife nervously arranging a sheet over herself.
 Also, Simon Louvish's 1986 book The Death of Moishe-Ganef uses the sheet belief as a plot point.